icgc-dcc/dcc-docs/docs/download/downloading_data.md

     ![Token-Manager](images/aws-token-manager-screenshot.png)

 8\.
-Copy and paste this token into your config file for score-client.
+Copy and paste this token into your config file for score-client *on the AWS VM*.
 Click [here](https://docs.icgc.org/download/guide/#access-configuration) for instructions on how to configure other elements of score-client.
 The configuration of the Score Client is stored in the `conf/application.properties` file of the distribution.
 Edit `application.properties` file to add the generated acesss token.

-    Example configuration
+    Example manifest user configuration
-    ````
+    ```
     #
     # Defines the ICGC access token for authorized access to data
     #